 Chrissie’s short stories have been published in local and overseas magazines and anthologies.
 She has been a winner and shortlisted in national and international short story competitions, and has had two stories broadcast on Radio NZ National.

-She was the Chair of Top of the South Branch of NZSA between July 2013 and May 2015 and is currently Branch Editor, writing and distributing the the weekly email newsletter and maintaining the branch website.
+She was the Chair of Top of the South Branch of NZSA between July 2013 and May 2015 and Branch Editor, writing and distributing the fortnightly email newsletter, from 2008 to 2022.
 Listen here to her interview on the Bookworms programme on Fresh FM in January 2017, here to her interview on Kiss Me Hardie in October 2018, and here to her interview on the Top Writers Radio Show in September 2019.

 Chrissie Ward lives in Nelson City